DarkWanderer/metrics-cpp/README.md

 The design goals of this library are the following:

-* Be as lightweight as possible - all operations on Counter, Gauge, Histogram are lock-free using atomic operations
+* Be as lightweight as possible - all operations on Counter, Gauge are lock-free using atomic operations
 * Allow to think of instrumenting first and exposition later
 * Provide easy to use API